-It’s a mystery in the Smith household - a beloved set of Ken Burns Jazz DVDs is missing.
-We continue searching and searching, and trying to remember who we may have lent them to.
+It’s a mystery in the Smith household - where did our Ken Burns Jazz DVDs series go?
+Every so often we try to remember who we may have lent them to.
+Did a person we lent them to forget to return them?

-Let’s take a look at the boundaries (and etiquette rules) of loaning and borrowing.
+Let’s take a look at the boundaries (and etiquette rules) of lending and borrowing.

 You are also entrusted to:

-The last responsibility of a respectful borrower is knowing when not to do it.
+The last responsibility of a respectful borrower is knowing when not to ask.
 This is when good boundaries come into play.

 Even though husbands, wives, and domestic partners definitely enjoy benefits of companionship and a sense of sharing, they still may have things they consider exclusively theirs.